denisdefreyne/released/README.md

 * `achieved?` — Return `true` if the goal has been achieved, `false` otherwise.
 This method should not mutate state.

 * `failure_reason` — Return a string containing the reason why the goal was not achieved.
 This method should not mutate state.

+You might want to implement the following methods as well:

+* `effectful?` — Return `true` if achieving the goal is effectful, i.e. is expected to cause a state change, `false` otherwise.
+For example, a `gem_built` goal is effectful, while a `test_passed` goal is not.